prowriting/beyondgrammar-froala/README.md

 # Real-time Grammar plugin for Froala editor
 Bring real-time spelling, grammar and style checking into your Froala editor.
-Perfect for web CMS systems, help desk systems and blogs.
+Perfect for CMSs, help desk systems and blogs.

-To add real-timegrammar, spell and style checking to your Froala editor you just need to install this add-in.
+To add real-time grammar, spell and style checking to your Froala editor you just need to install this add-in.
 It's free for individuals and reasonably proced for multi-user licenses.

 ## Why choose our plugin?
 Our state-of-the-art grammar checker is used by over 500,000 users.
 It contains many unique features that you won't find in other solutions.
 These include: